chrisburnell/chrisburnell.com/src/posts/articles/2024-03-24-memoizing-asset-bundles.md

 </c-details>

-And with that relatively small addition, the initial build time of my website was zapped down from 2–3 minutes to just 30 seconds!
+And with that relatively small addition, the initial build time of my website was zapped down from 2–3 minutes to just **30 seconds**!

 Monumental savings, if you ask me!

 I’m still searching for more places to apply memoization to see if I can reduce the amount of computation required by my build and squeeze my build times even further.
 Please get in touch if you have any ideas or insights!